NadineWolgast/IntegrateALL/README.md

 | Test |  /path/to/IntegrateALL/data/samples/sub1_new.fq.gz	 | /path/to/IntegrateALL/data/samples/sub2_new.fq.gz |

+**After completing the setup in Step 2**, you can run the analysis workflow.

-To test and see the pipelines execution jobs before running the pipeline you can run the command:
+To test and see the analysis pipeline's execution jobs before running you can use:
 ```bash
   snakemake -n
 ```
 This will list the resulting jobs and reasons for them.
-If you agree with them, you can run them with:
+If you agree with them, run the analysis with:
 ```bash
   snakemake --use-conda --cores 20
 ```